LLM LPC (Part-time)

 - All lectures are made available for online viewing.
 You will attend some live lectures, but the majority will be viewed online giving you flexibility in your studies.

 - You must attend all small group sessions.
-They’re very different to traditional tutorials – your group will be divided into subgroups and you’ll carry out practical legal tasks very similar to those you’d encounter in a solicitor’s office.
+They are very different to traditional tutorials – your group will be divided into subgroups and you will carry out practical legal tasks very similar to those you’d encounter in a solicitor’s office.

-- It’ll help you if you do a limited amount of preparatory reading before the course starts.
+- It will help you if you do a limited amount of preparatory reading before the course starts.
 Information on this will be sent to you once you’ve accepted your place.

 We work closely with our specialist careers advisers to ensure that the electives available are tailored to the needs and career aspirations of our students.
 Please refer to the course page for further details.